imrefazekas/harcon-radiation/README.md

-Harcon-Radiation - An extension to the [harcon](https://github.com/imrefazekas/harcon) library to automatically expose selected entities through REST and/or Websocket.
+Harcon-Radiation - An extension to the [harcon](https://github.com/imrefazekas/harcon) library to automatically expose services through REST and/or Websocket using Harcon and JsonRPC message formats.

 [![NPM](https://nodei.co/npm/harcon-radiation.png)](https://nodei.co/npm/harcon-radiation/)
 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 ================
-[harcon-radiation](https://github.com/imrefazekas/harcon-radiation) is a small, yet handy tool extending the [harcon](https://github.com/imrefazekas/harcon) library to provide a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)-, and [Websocket](http://en.wikipedia.org/wiki/WebSocket)-based interface to it.
+[harcon-radiation](https://github.com/imrefazekas/harcon-radiation) is a small tool extending the [harcon](https://github.com/imrefazekas/harcon) library to provide a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)-, and [Websocket](http://en.wikipedia.org/wiki/WebSocket)-based interface.
+Following your configuration, your services within your entities will be exposed through REST / Websocket automatically.

 Every time you publish or revoke an object-based entity, the [harcon-radiation](https://github.com/imrefazekas/harcon-radiation) reacts to the changes and maintain the interfaces transparently.